Special Relationship: Johnson and Trump (July 2019 – January 2021)

-After May resigned, Boris Johnson won the leadership contest with Trump's endorsement, and became Prime Minister.
-Trump praised Johnson as Prime Minister and celebrated comparisons that had been made between Johnson and himself, declaring, "Good man.
+After May resigned, Boris Johnson won the leadership contest with Trump's endorsement, and became prime minister.
+Trump praised Johnson as prime minister and celebrated comparisons that had been made between Johnson and himself, declaring, "Good man.
 He's tough and he's smart.
 They're saying 'Britain Trump.'
 They call him 'Britain Trump', and there's people saying that's a good thing."
 Johnson, had, in fact, been called the "British Trump" by some analysts and critics.

-Before and after becoming Prime Minister, Johnson spoke complimentarily of Trump.
+However, Boris Johnson greatly differs in social policy, and is more socially liberal.
+Before and after becoming prime minister, Johnson spoke complimentarily of Trump.

 At the start of November, as the UK prepared for the start of its 2019 general election campaign, Trump threw his support behind Johnson and the Conservative Party, telling London radio station LBC that a government led by opposition leader Jeremy Corbyn and his Labour Party would be "so bad for your country ... he'd take you into such bad places."
 In the same interview, Trump praised Johnson as, "a fantastic man", and, "the exact right guy for the times".
-Trump also praised Nigel Farage, leader of the Brexit Party, and called for him and Johnson to collaborate on delivering Brexit.
 During the election campaign, Johnson had been seen as being keen on distancing himself from Trump, who was described as "deeply unpopular in the UK", with polls conducted during his presidency showing that citizens of the United Kingdom have low confidence in and approval of Trump.